 National Security Activity

-Information on the National Security Review Process
+The National Security Review Process

-At any time before the end of the45 day period following the certification of the filing:
+At any time before the end of the 45 day period following the certification of the filing:

-- The Minister may send the non-Canadian a notice under section 25.2 that an order for review of the investment may be made by the Governor in Council under section 25.3 of the Act.
+- The Minister may send the non-Canadian a notice under section 25.2 that an order for review of the investment may be made by the GiC under section 25.3 of the Act.
 A notice under section 25.2 may be issued if there are reasonable grounds to believe the investment could be injurious to national security.
 The effect of the notice is to prohibit implementation of the investment if it has not yet been implemented.
 The notice triggers an additional 45 day period for review, by the end of which either a notice of no further action is issued under paragraph 25.2(4)(a) or an order is issued by the GiC under section 25.3.
 Or,

 - The GiC may issue an order under section 25.3.
 A section 25.3 order may be issued on the recommendation of the Minister, if, after consultation with the Minister of Public Safety, the Minister considers the investment could be injurious to national security.
 The effect of the order is to prohibit implementation of the investment if it has not yet been implemented.
 It triggers an up to 90 day (or longer with the investor's consent) period for review, by the end of which either a notice of no further action is issued under paragraph 25.3(6)(b) or an order containing measures to protect national security may be issued by the GiC under section 25.4.